 - The engine is at low speed most of the time (not on the freeway)

 - You drive in in dusty or muddy conditions

-It's common sense: Just a few minutes at expressway speeds allows the moisture in the oil to evaporate.
-Very short trips, or trips of less than ten miles when it's very cold in Portage, don't allow the engine to heat up enough to get rid of the water.
+It's common sense for Portage drivers: Just a few minutes at higher speeds allows the moisture in the oil to evaporate.
+Very short trips, or trips of less than 10 miles when it's very cold, don't allow the engine to heat up enough to get rid of the water.
 And water in the oil leads to damaging sludge.
 Also, towing and heavy loads raise operating temperatures and cause fluids to break down faster.
-Dusty and muddy driving means that more dirt will get past the air filter to contaminate the fuel system and engine oil.
+Dusty and muddy driving around Portage means that more dirt will get past the air filter to contaminate the fuel system and engine oil.

 The bottom line is that you need to decide for yourself if the regular or severe service schedule is right for you, based on your driving habits.
-Look at your owners' manual, or talk with your Tuffy Portage service advisor who can help you know which schedule to follow.
-Tuffy Portage is located at 7027 S. Westnedge Ave., Portage Michigan.
+Look at your owner's manual or talk with your Tuffy Portage service advisor who can help you know which schedule to follow.

 Here is what a fleet manager said recently: "Since city miles are generally tougher on vehicles than highway miles, we use the manufacturer's severe service schedule as the basis for our preventative maintenance program.
 We massage those schedules over time, increasing or decreasing the service intervals so that they make the most sense.
 There is a little bit of art to go along with the science."